bfdes/bfdes.in/posts/spotify-wrapped.md

 This child of the 2000s is more interested in music from the 1980s.

-## Favourite genre
+## Favorite genre

 No tracks, let alone albums, are tagged with genres.
 Suppose artists only perform music within their niche.[^8] In that case, you can safely label a track with the union of all its artists' genres.

 The documentation for the saved tracks endpoint claims every track's `"artist"` key contains artist genres.
 I found this was not true.
 You will need to call [another endpoint](https://developer.spotify.com/documentation/web-api/reference/get-an-artist) to fetch artist genre information.
-If your library has $n$ artists, you will make $n$ API calls to determine your favourite genre.[^9]
+If your library has $n$ artists, you will make $n$ API calls to determine your favorite genre.[^9]

 Introduce a new table to represent the many-to-many relationship between artists and genres: